 Network and share knowledge

 You’ll have opportunities to network, and share knowledge and experience within a community of practice, focused on understanding and enhancing higher education.

 You’ll be invited to attend occasional professional development lectures and seminars organised by the Centre for Learning and Teaching Development each year.

-The PPHE programme is designed to support the development of all academic and professional staff, teaching, managing or supporting HE students, at a time when evidence of professional development is increasingly expected of all staff, not least for new appointments and promotions.
+The PPHE programme is designed to support the development of all academic and professional staff who teach, manage or support HE students, at a time when evidence of professional development is increasingly expected of all staff, not least for new appointments and promotions.

 Facilities and resources

-The programme will be led by Clare Power, Academic Staff Development Coordinator, supported by tutors with a wide range of teaching, research, management and leadership experience within and outside higher education.
-The module tutors are:
+The programme is led by the Academic Staff Development Coordinator, and supported by tutors with a wide range of teaching, research, management, and leadership experience within and outside higher education.

 UK and EU students full time